You can almost hear the revving engines, squealing tires, and the roar of the crowds in Thunder Rolls. Get ready to race!

 After each player has placed a set of dice, flip NPD Action cards for each of the NPDs, using the “Rolling Phase” action on the top half of the card.
 If there’s a red helmet shown there, you also perform the bonus action shown on the NPD card.
 Note: if any players ran out of dice and did not place any this round, skip the NPD actions.

-If any players still have dice remaining, play another round in the Rolling Phase, starting with the current lead player.
+If any players still have dice remaining, play the next round in the Rolling Phase, starting with the lead player.

 For every Thunder card that has a Hazard symbol on it, you must roll a die—if you roll a 1, you draw a Hazard card.
 Each Hazard card shows where it must be placed in your program.
 Some Hazards have red flags—these are additional penalties you suffer if you did not take the Pit Stop action during the Rolling phase.